a-t-em/Rosetta-Code-Challenges/README.md

-A compilation of my solutions to Rosetta Code challenges for backup and reference.
+A compilation of my solutions to Rosetta Code tasks for backup and reference.

+For full description of each challenge and model solutions, [click here (https://rosettacode.org)].